Diving the Sardine Run

 How many dives do we do?

-We, enter the water as many times as possible during the day.
+We enter the water as many times as possible during the day.
 Sometimes just on snorkel and other times scuba diving.
 This depends on how fast the action is moving and how comfortable the animals are.
 Sometimes the bubbles from scuba diving chase the animals away.

 What else can we see?

-During the Sardine Run, the annual Humpback Whale migration passes Port St Johns.
+In addition, during the Sardine Run, the annual Humpback Whale migration passes Port St Johns.
 Offering some amazing up-close sightings of them.
 In the water, close to the boats and when the whales are breaching.